 An asset deal means a transaction in which the enterprise of a company is acquired, or an organised part of the enterprise.
-Sometimes the sale of specific assets is referred to as an asset deal, but M&A transactions generally involve an entire enterprise or line of business, rather than a few individual assets.
+The sale of specific assets may also be referred to as an asset deal, but M&A transactions generally involve an entire enterprise or line of business, rather than a few individual assets.

 Asset deals enable the buyer to expand or complement its existing business to include the business previously conducted by the seller.
-Unlike a share deal, in an asset deal it is possible to divide out certain elements of the enterprise and acquire only those parts.
+In an asset deal it is possible to divide out certain elements of the enterprise and acquire only defined parts.

 This is not the case with real estate, however, because in an asset deal the acquirer is protected by the warranty of public reliance on the land and mortgage register, which essentially means that if the seller of the property is entered in the land and mortgage register as the rightful owner, the seller may effectively transfer title to the property to a good-faith purchaser even if the seller is not in fact the rightful owner.

 The subject of the transaction in an asset deal is an enterprise or an organised part of an enterprise, or, less often, specific assets of the enterprise.

 Under Civil Code Art.
 55¹, an enterprise is defined as an organised set of tangible and intangible assets intended for conducting economic activity.
 An enterprise includes more specifically the enterprise name (distinguishing designation of the enterprise or distinct parts of the enterprise), ownership of real estate and movables, including equipment, materials, goods and products, and other in rem rights to real estate or movables, rights under lease and tenancy agreements for real estate or movables, and rights to use real estate or movables under other legal grounds, claims, rights to securities and cash, concessions, licences and permits, patents and other industrial property rights, economic copyright and related rights, trade secrets, and books and records connected with the conduct of economic activity.